 - Participants who choose to join more than one trip are responsible for the total amount of all their trips.

 Note: All personal investments and financial support are legally non-refundable.

 Does HCBC provide scholarships for trips?

 No. Each trip participant is expected to submit a trip deposit once accepted onto a team – a personal donation covering 10% of the trip cost.
 An applicant will not be considered part of the team until they have turned in their 10% deposit.
 Team members must then support-raise (raise the rest of their funds) for their trip.
 They will receive support-raising training once accepted onto a team.

 If a team member fully participates in support-raising but falls short of raising the total amount of the trip, they will be asked to submit up to an additional 10% of the trip cost to cover their expenses.
 This means a participant may be asked to provide up to 20% of their trip cost if they fully participate in the support-raising process.
 Those who do not fully participate in support-raising as outlined in their Team Training will be expected to pay 100% of their trip costs.

 What happens if I raise more funds than the total cost of my trip?

-If a participant raises more funds than their trip cost, those funds will be used by Global Outreach to cover team shortages or to donate to the long-term work in the location in which they are serving.
+If a participant raises more funds than their trip cost, those funds will be used by Global Outreach to cover team shortages.
 Extra funds may not be held, carried over to a future trip, or reimbursed.